i-love-flamingo/flamingo-commerce/sourcing/Readme.md

 # Sourcing Package

-## What do we mean by sourcing
+## What do we mean by sourcing?

-Sourcing is about finding the "best" possible location, where a product or an ordered item should be fulfilled from.
+Sourcing is about finding the "best" possible location from which a product or an ordered item should be fulfilled.
-A sourcing logic is therefore also used to allocate your ordered items to the best source locations.
+Sourcing logic is therefore also used to allocate ordered items to the best source locations.

-Different things can play a role while figuring out the correct source location(s):
+Different factors can play a role when determining the correct source location(s):

 - available stock (or replenished stock)
-- cost of delivery (e.g. pick warehouses close to delivery location)
+- cost of delivery (e.g. picking warehouses close to the delivery location)
 - synergies regarding the complete order
-  (e.g. source the order from a warehouse where most of the items are available)
+  (e.g. sourcing the order from a warehouse where most of the items are available)
-- delivery time (if time is more important than cost - then picking the source location that can deliver the fastest) ...
+- delivery time (if time is more important than cost, pick the source location that can deliver the fastest)
+- ...

-## Typical Use cases in e-commerce
+## Typical use cases in e-commerce

-For your shop it is helpful to have access to the Sourcing logic for advanced use cases like:
+For your shop, it is helpful to have access to the sourcing logic for advanced use cases such as:

 - On PDP:
-  - you might restrict the allowed qty based on available source qty (e.g. QtyRestrictor that access Sourcing logic)
+  - you might restrict the allowed qty based on the available source qty (e.g. a QtyRestrictor that accesses the sourcing logic)
   - you might want to indicate delivery times based on source locations

-- During Checkout or Place Order you can access the item allocation for:
+- During checkout or place order you can access the item allocation to:
   - make sure that a cart can always be sourced (e.g. as part of your CartValidator)
-  - you might want to show potential packages and delivery time
+  - show potential packages and delivery times
-  - you want to make sure that only carts can be placed that can be Sourced completly
+  - make sure that only carts which can be sourced completely are allowed to be placed
-  - you might want to attach the source locations for every item to your backend system (e.g. access the Sourcng logic in your PlaceOrder Adapter)
+  - attach the source locations for every item to your backend system (e.g. by accessing the sourcing logic in your PlaceOrder adapter)

 ## About this package

-Provides Port for Sourcing logic, that can be implemented according to your project needs.
+Provides a port for sourcing logic that can be implemented according to your project's needs.

-The main Port is the "SourcingService" interface that you can provide a custom adapter and have all possible freedom to design your sourcing logic.
+The main port is the `SourcingService` interface, for which you can provide a custom adapter, giving you full freedom to design your sourcing logic.

 ### Configurations